Another-Axiom/GT_CustomMapExample/README.md

   object.
 (Must be higher than 1)
 - `Slide Percentage` - A number that decides how "slippery" an object is when used for climbing.
 Default value is 0.0 which is the least slippery an object can be.
 Higher values are more slippery with a maximum of 1.0 meaning the object is unclimbable.

+Each of the FunctionalityOverview scenes has examples of this, but the `FunctionalityOverview_OceanZone` scene has some specific examples of the Sound Override setting, and the `FunctionalityOverview_ScriptsZone` scene has an example of the Extra Vel settings.

 ### Access Door Placeholder
 This is used for positioning your iniital scene in the correct place so it lines up with the "Lobby" room in GorillaTag.
 This script